 It will be the driver’s responsibility to submit these documents to their carrier within 13 days of receiving them, and the carrier must store these documents for six months to remain compliant with FMCSA standards.

-As drivers and carriers scramble to remain compliant with the ELD regulations, fleet fuel cards have become a preferred method of documentation.
-Fleet Cards:
+As drivers and carriers scramble to remain compliant with the ELD regulations, fuel cards have become a preferred method of documentation.
+They:

 - Automatically record fuel transactions